The KT Ginxu Super K (V1) midlength wing foil board is designed for efficient waterstarts and high-performance riding. Photo: Ken Cox//The Inertia

 Pros: Very lightweight and compact construction, rides smaller than the volume

 F-One’s Rocket Midlength presents a unique design among midlength wing foil boards, with tons of volume packed into a surprisingly small and high-performing package, gaining tons of versatility.
-The board range starts with a 5’8″ 78L as the smallest size, and goes up to a 6’2″ 120L with 90L and 105L sizes in between.
-The board has a very lightweight construction and a concave deck that helps it feel a good bit smaller when riding than the volume suggests.
+The board has a fairly lightweight construction (among production boards, at least) and a concave deck that helps it feel noticeably smaller when riding than the volume suggests.

 Duotone Skybrid